Transatlantic flight: First transatlantic flights

 The competition was suspended with the outbreak of World War I in 1914 but reopened after Armistice was declared in 1918.
 The war saw tremendous advances in aerial capabilities, and a real possibility of transatlantic flight by aircraft emerged.

 Between 8 and 31 May 1919, the Curtiss seaplane NC-4 made a crossing of the Atlantic flying from the U.S. to Newfoundland, then to the Azores, and on to mainland Portugal and finally the United Kingdom.
 The whole journey took 23 days, with six stops along the way.
 A trail of 53 "station ships" across the Atlantic gave the aircraft points to navigate by.
 This flight was not eligible for the Daily Mail prize since it took more than 72 consecutive hours and also because more than one aircraft was used in the attempt.

-There were four teams competing for the first non-stop flight across the Atlantic.
-They were Australian pilot Harry Hawker with observer Kenneth Mackenzie-Grieve in a single-engine Sopwith Atlantic; Frederick Raynham and C. W. F. Morgan in a Martinsyde; the Handley Page Group, led by Mark Kerr; and the Vickers entry John Alcock and Arthur Whitten Brown.
+Four teams were competing for the first non-stop flight across the Atlantic.
+They were Australian pilot Harry Hawker with observer Kenneth Mackenzie-Grieve in a single-engine Sopwith Atlantic; Frederick Raynham and C. W. F. Morgan in a Martinsyde; the Handley Page Group, led by Admiral Mark Kerr; and the Vickers entry John Alcock and Arthur Whitten Brown.
 Each group had to ship its aircraft to Newfoundland and make a rough field for the takeoff.

-Hawker and Mackenzie-Grieve made the first attempt on 18 May, but engine failure brought them down in the ocean where they were rescued.
-Raynham and Morgan also made an attempt on 18 May but crashed on takeoff due to the high fuel load.
+Hawker and Mackenzie-Grieve made the first attempt on 18 May, but engine failure brought them down into the ocean where they were rescued.
+Raynham and Morgan also attempted on 18 May but crashed on takeoff due to the high fuel load.
 The Handley Page team was in the final stages of testing its aircraft for the flight in June, but the Vickers group was ready earlier.

 During 14–15 June 1919, the British aviators Alcock and Brown made the first non-stop transatlantic flight.
-During the War, Alcock resolved to fly the Atlantic, and after the war he approached the Vickers engineering and aviation firm at Weybridge, which had considered entering its Vickers Vimy IV twin-engined bomber in the competition but had not yet found a pilot.
+During the War, Alcock resolved to fly the Atlantic, and after the war, he approached the Vickers engineering and aviation firm at Weybridge, which had considered entering its Vickers Vimy IV twin-engined bomber in the competition but had not yet found a pilot.
 Alcock's enthusiasm impressed Vickers's team, and he was appointed as its pilot.
 Work began on converting the Vimy for the long flight, replacing its bomb racks with extra petrol tanks.
 Shortly afterwards Brown, who was unemployed, approached Vickers seeking a post and his knowledge of long-distance navigation convinced them to take him on as Alcock's navigator.